jesusmares82/https-github.com-Homebrew-homebrew-php/README.md

 Please note that your formula installation may deviate significantly from the above; caveats should more or less stay the same, as they give explicit instructions to users as to how to ensure the extension is properly installed.

-The ordering of Formula attributes, such as the `homepage`, `url`, `sha1`, etc. should follow the above order for consistency.
-The `version` is only included when the url does not include a version in the filename. `head` installations are not required.
+The ordering of formula attributes, such as the `homepage`, `url`, `sha1`, etc. should follow the above order for consistency.
+The `version` is only included when the URL does not include a version in the filename. `head` installations are not required.

 All official PHP extensions should be built for all stable versions of PHP included in `homebrew-php`.
 These versions are `5.3.27`, `5.4.22` and `5.5.6`.